 Known as a mostly self-taught player who shapes shots every which way and bombs it at will, I’m interested to read more of Up and Down when it becomes available early November (2021).

-Have you had a chance to preview the book?
+Have you had a chance to read the book?
+What are your thoughts?